-- Rub with 1-2 tablespoons of the olive oil, and place in a roasting pan or on a baking sheet; roast for 1 hour.
+- Rub with 1-2 tablespoons of olive oil, and place in a roasting pan or on a baking sheet; roast for 1 hour.

 - Remove from oven and cool for 30 minutes.

 - Using 2 forks, pull the meat into small pieces.
 Discard any fat you find that you don't want.

-- In saucepan, combine vinegar, dijon, sugar, salt, pork drippings, and coconut oil or extra virgin olive oil.
+- In a saucepan, combine vinegar, dijon, sugar, salt, pork drippings, and coconut oil or extra virgin olive oil.
 Bring just to a simmer.